tjohns23/Knapsack-Problem/readme.txt

 --------------------------------
 Number of Generations:
-        One major assumption is that 100 generations is enough to find an optimal solution this problem.
-This assumption comes after performing running tests that did not find any better solutions than the one that my current implementations finds.
+        One major assumption is that 100 generations is enough to find an optimal solution to this problem.
+This assumption comes after running tests that did not find any better solutions than the one that my current implementation finds.

-        I choose to set 100 generations to the max number of generations for simplicity while still finding an optimal solution.
+        I chose to set 100 generations as the max number of generations for simplicity while still finding an optimal solution.